Derasine96/printf/README.md

-## printf project
+## ALX PRINTF PPROJECT
-Creating our first printf function
+This project to implement the printf function in C